Homelessness in the United States by state: New Mexico

 Homelessness is a serious issue throughout the state of New Mexico.
-Through a demographic examination it becomes evident that New Mexico has a high proportion of ethnographies that are currently and historically socioeconomically disadvantaged.
+Through a demographic examination, it becomes evident that New Mexico has a high proportion of ethnographies that are currently and historically socioeconomically disadvantaged.
 Only Alaska has a higher ratio of Native Americans, and it has a large Hispanic population.
-Homelessness is a direct cause from an individual not being able to provide themselves with the most basic of necessities to maintain a healthy life hence having a higher proportion of individuals in poverty places a greater risk of an individual becoming homeless.
+Homelessness is a direct cause from an individual not being able to provide themselves with the most basic of necessities to maintain a healthy life; hence, having a higher proportion of individuals in poverty places a greater risk of an individual becoming homeless.

-New Mexico's homeless population is largely concentrated in Albuquerque, thought Las Cruces and Santa Fe.
+New Mexico's homeless population is largely concentrated in Albuquerque, Las Cruces and Santa Fe.
 According to the most recent Point-in-Time Report by the New Mexico Coalition to End Homelessness a total of at least 2,740 people were counted as unhoused (unsheltered, living in an emergency shelter, or living in transitional housing) in Albuquerque, and 1,909 were counted as unhoused throughout the rest of the state.
 The sum of 4,649 is an undercount because of the limitations of the Point-in-Time counting method, and estimates vary on the exact number.